real-logic/aeron/aeron-archive/README.md

-Under Construction, USE AT YOUR OWN RISK
+Aeron Archive
 ===

-The aeron-archive is an application which enables data stream recording and replay support from an archive.
+The aeron-archive is an service which enables Aeron data stream recording and replay support from an archive.

 Currently implemented functionality: